breck7/pldb/readme.md

 npm install .
 npm run tsc
 npm run build
-open pldb.local/index.html
+open site/index.html
 ```

 ## To explore this repo

 The most important folder is `database/things/`, which contains a file for each entity.
 The folder `database/grammar/` contains the grammar files (schema) for the database.

-The blog content is in the `blog` folder.
+The website content is in the `site` folder.

 The `code` folder contains importer scripts and other code for the database and site.